Southern Orchards: Commercial

 Parsons Avenue and portions of Livingston Avenue have the Urban Commercial Overlay (UCO) zoning designation.
 The UCO does not address land use; it focuses on protecting the unique architectural and aesthetic characteristics of older urban commercial corridors and encourages pedestrian-oriented development featuring retail display windows, reduced building setbacks, rear parking lots, and other pedestrian-oriented site design elements.
 Parsons Avenue is in the Neighborhood Commercial Revitalization (NCR) district.
 The program’s goal is to stimulate business development along designated NCR areas.
 The NCR program offers technical assistance, loans and matching grants, capital improvements and planning services in conjunction with the established business association in six commercial areas surrounding downtown.
-CVS Pharmacy, Aetna Building Maintenance, E-Jay's Drive Thru, Revol Wireless, Mezmerize, Crazy Chicken, Papa John’s, and Nexcel/FoodMart are some businesses located in the neighborhood.
+CVS Pharmacy, Aetna Building Maintenance, E-Jay's Drive Thru, Revol Wireless, Mezmerize, Crazy Chicken, Papa John's, and Nexcel/FoodMart are some businesses located in the neighborhood.
 Grocery stores in the Southern Orchards include Little's IGA (supermarkets).
 In 1999, the Free Store on Parsons Avenue opened, which accepts donations and distributes clothes and household items to the area’s poor.
 By the end of this year, 150,000 people will have walked through its doors since it opened.
 Community Development for All People is affiliated with the United Methodist Church and was incorporated as a nonprofit community-development corporation in 2003.
 The city then designated it as the community housing-development organization for the area so it could receive federal funding.

 Revitalization

 From Parsons to Linwood the Southern Orchard neighborhood has plenty of blocks with brick homes vs. wood-frame houses.
 Neighbors are trying to clean up the Southern Orchards neighborhood and think broken down cars with flat tires, some sitting on cinder blocks only add to the blight.
-The neighborhood group is the Southern Orchards Civic Association, led by President Elizabeth Norris and Vice-President Ashley Fuentes.
+The neighborhood group is the Southern Orchards Civic Association, led by President Rachel Robinson and Vice-President Elaine Dollenmayer.